 Interest income from loans receivable will be recognized based on the contractual terms of the debt instrument utilizing the effective interest method.
-Under the effective interest method, interest expense is recognized at a constant yield based on the increasing or decreasing carrying value of the loans.
-The total interest expense for each period is the carrying value of the loans at the start of the period multiplied by the effective interest rate.
-The amount of amortization of the loan discount or premium is the difference between the effective interest expense for the period and the accrued stated interest.
-As the carrying amount changes each period by the amount of amortized discount or premium, interest expense either increases (for discounts) or decreases (for premiums) over the life of the loans.
 Fees related to any buydown of the interest rate will be deferred as prepaid interest income and amortized over the term of the loan as an adjustment to interest income.
 Closing costs related to the purchase of a loan receivable will be amortized over the term of the loan and accreted as an adjustment against interest income.